linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 08.10.2023 (announcement Linkspreed Ads)
+- Linkspreed Ads is coming! 🚨 We're excited to announce the launch of our first official development work on our internal ad network.
+Stay tuned for more updates, and let us know what you want to see in our ad network.
+What are your thoughts on our ambitious plans? 🤔 #LinkspreedAds #AdNetwork #ComingSoon

 ### 08.10.2023 (announcement Plop)
 - Plop 28.0.0 is live! 💥 What new features are you most excited to try? 🤔 #Plop #NewVersion #IoT